FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 URI | description
 ----|-------------
 `http://gedcomx.org/Title`|A designation for honorifics (e.g. Dr., Rev., His Majesty, Haji), ranks (e.g. Colonel, General, Knight, Esquire), positions (e.g. Count, Chief, Father, King) or other titles (e.g., PhD, MD)
-`http://gedcomx.org/First`|A designation for the first given name (or the name most prominent in importance).
+`http://gedcomx.org/PrimaryGiven`|A designation for the given name most prominent in importance.
+`http://gedcomx.org/SecondaryGiven`|A designation for a given name that is not primary in its importance.
-`http://gedcomx.org/Middle`|A designation for a middle given name (or a name of lesser importance).
+`http://gedcomx.org/Middle`|A designation useful for cultures that designate a middle name that is distinct from a given name and a surname.
 `http://gedcomx.org/Familiar`|A designation for one's familiar name.
 `http://gedcomx.org/Religious`|A designation for a name given for religious purposes.
 `http://gedcomx.org/Family`|A name that associates a person with a group, such as a clan, tribe, or patriarchal hierarchy.